R+F FilterElements logo

 In many real-world applications, the gas stream contains both solid particles and liquid aerosol.
 This is where two-stage filtration becomes essential.

-1. Stage 1: Particulate pre-filter — removes bulk solids and protects the coalescing element from premature blockage
+Removes bulk solids and protects the coalescing element from premature blockage by soot, rust, or scale.

-Reversing this order is a common mistake.
 If the coalescing element is placed first, solid particles block the fine microfibre media rapidly, causing excessive pressure drop and short element life.
+Always filter solids first, then coalesce liquids.

 Crankcase ventilation: a practical example